mixer/chat-unity/README.md

 1. Clone or download this repo and drop the ChatUnity/Assets/MixerChat folder into your project.
 2. Follow the instructions in the instructions.txt file.

+Note: Make sure you are NOT in test stream mode!
+Otherwise you will get a UACCESS error!

 ## Known issues
 This is a sample and does have some known issues:
 * Only works for Win32, x64 in the Editor and Standalone builds